three-horizon/SAP-GitHub-Integration-Playbook/docs/2-implementation-guide/index.md

 For a successful implementation, follow this recommended sequence:

 1. Complete the [Prerequisites](../getting-started/prerequisites.md)
+2. Review the [DevSecOps Lifecycle](./devsecops/cicd-lifecycle.md) to understand the complete process
-2. Configure your SAP environment using the [SAP Setup](./sap-setup/index.md) guides
+3. Configure your SAP environment using the [SAP Setup](./sap-setup/index.md) guides
-3. Set up GitHub Enterprise using the [GitHub Setup](./github-setup/index.md) guides
+4. Set up GitHub Enterprise using the [GitHub Setup](./github-setup/index.md) guides
-4. Configure API Management using the [APIM Setup](./apim-setup/index.md) guides
+5. Configure API Management using the [APIM Setup](./apim-setup/index.md) guides
-5. Implement security controls with the [Security Setup](./security-setup/index.md) guides
+6. Implement security controls with the [Security Setup](./security-setup/index.md) guides
-6. Set up automated workflows using the [Workflows](./workflows/index.md) guides
+7. Set up automated workflows using the [Workflows](./workflows/index.md) guides

 ## Implementation Validation